OrynVail/OrynOS/README.md

 ---

 > [!NOTE]
 > This repository reflects one system and one way of working.
+There are no guarantees beyond what NixOS already provides.

 ---